Israel–Nepal relations

 Israel–Nepal relations refer to the bilateral ties between the State of Israel and Nepal.
-The two countries established diplomatic relations on 1 June 1960, making Nepal the third South Asian state to recognize Israel behind Ceylon (now Sri Lanka) and India, and the first South Asian state to establish full bilateral ties with it.
+The two countries established diplomatic relations on 1 June 1960, making Nepal the third country in South Asia to recognize Israel behind Ceylon (now Sri Lanka) and India, and the first South Asian state to establish full bilateral ties with it.

 B. P. Koirala, the prime minister of Nepal from 1959 to 1960, had a strong pro-Israel foreign policy.
-Various Nepalese political figures, including the king (formerly), heads of government and state, and ministers have all since visited Israel and continued his foreign policy.
+Various Nepalese political figures, including the king (formerly), heads of government and state, and ministers have all since visited Israel and continued the earlier foreign policy tilt.
 With the exception of a nine-month-long period of Maoist rule, all Nepalese governments have generally pursued close bilateral relations with Israel.

-Political relations
+History

 Diplomatic relations between Nepal and Israel were established on 1 June 1960.
 Since the establishment of ties, Nepal has supported Israel internationally.
 Israel opened its embassy in Kathmandu in March 1961.
 The Nepalese Ambassador to Egypt was at first accredited to Israel.
-Nepal also opened the Nepalese honorary consulate general in Israel in 1993 and embassy in 2007.
+Nepal also opened the Nepalese honorary consulate general in Israel in 1993 and an embassy in 2007.
 The current Nepalese Ambassador to Israel is Baija Nath Thapalia, who presented his credentials to President Peres on March 19, 2008.